-This interim guidance provides updated guidelines for nursing homes and other long-term care (LTC) facilities regarding restrictions that were instituted to mitigate the spread of COVID-19.
+This interim guidance provides guidelines for nursing homes and other long-term care (LTC) facilities regarding restrictions that were instituted to mitigate the spread of COVID-19.
 The guidance in this document is specifically intended for facilities as defined in the Nursing Home Care Act (210 ILCS 45), and also applies to Supportive Living Facilities, Assistive Living Facilities, Shared Housing Establishments, Sheltered Care Facilities, Specialized Mental Health Rehabilitation Facilities (SMHRF), Intermediate Care Facilities for the Developmentally Disabled (ICF/DD), State-Operated Developmental Centers (SODC), Illinois Department of Veterans Affairs facilities and Medically Complex/Developmentally Disabled Facilities (MC/DD).
 Modifications for specific categories of LTC facilities and programs are provided in the Appendix.

 Q: What is being done to protect long-term care (LTC) residents from COVID-19?